Polygonal number: Definition and examples

 The number 10 for example, can be arranged as a triangle (see triangular number):

 But 10 cannot be arranged as a square.
 The number 9, on the other hand, can be (see square number):

 Some numbers, like 36, can be arranged both as a square and as a triangle (see square triangular number):

 By convention, 1 is the first polygonal number for any number of sides.
 The rule for enlarging the polygon to the next size is to extend two adjacent arms by one point and to then add the required extra sides between those points.
 In the following diagrams, each extra layer is shown as in red.

 Triangular numbers

 The triangular number sequence is the representation of the numbers in the form of equilateral triangle arranged in a series or sequence.
 These numbers are in a sequence of 1, 3, 6, 10, 15, 21, 28, 36, 45, and so on.

 Square numbers

 Polygons with higher numbers of sides, such as pentagons and hexagons, can also be constructed according to this rule, although the dots will no longer form a perfectly regular lattice like above.

 Formula

+Polygonal numbers differ mainly by the difference between each consecutive number.
+The difference between each triangular number increases by 1 each iteration.
+For square numbers the difference increases by 2.
+For pentagonal numbers it increases by 3.

+The size of the difference between each N starts at 1 for polygonal numbers (and for centered polygonal numbers the size of the difference starts at 0).
+For example: the first triangular is 1 and the "difference" starts at 1.
+To get the next triangular, you increment the difference by 1 and add it to the current one.
+The 2nd triangular number is 3, the difference is 2.
+Increment the difference again, it's 3.
+3+3 is 6, the 3rd triangular.
+The difference between the 3rd and the 2nd is 3.
+Given that triangular numbers are the sum of the first N numbers this is unsurprising, however the same method holds for all other polygonal numbers as well.

+With squares for the Nth and diff we start at the first square 1 and a diff (or offset) of 1.
+For the next square the difference is first incremented by 2: 1+2=3.
+We then add the difference to the current square: 1+3=4.
+The 2nd square number.
+Continuing the pattern for Nth+diff: 4+5=9, 9+7=16, 16+9=25.
+In other words, for the Nth polygonal number the difference between it and the next is X * N + 1.
+Where X is the number of sides (beginning at 1 for triangular).

 An s-gonal number greater than 1 can be decomposed into s−2 triangular numbers and a natural number.